Paul Mitchell Tea Tree Shaping Cream Review

 Paul Mitchell Shaping Cream – Pro’s and Con’s

-- Adds flexible texture and definition: When applied to your hair and shaped into place, the cream conditions each strand of hair, giving it greater volume and stability, with a nice dry coiffed look retaining flexibility for styling.
+- Adds flexible texture and definition: When applied to your hair and shaped into place, the cream conditions each strand of hair.
+This gives it greater volume and stability, with a nice dry, coiffed look retaining flexibility for styling.

 - Natural Ingredients: The cream is made up of more natural ingredients than most shaping creams/gels.
-This increases the nutrients your hair and scalp receive, which in turn can prevent dandruff and lead to a softer, healthier scalp.
+This increases the nutrients your hair and scalp receive.
+In turn, this can prevent dandruff and lead to a softer, healthier scalp.

-- Non-waxy and non-greasy: Many hair styling products leave behind a waxy, slick residue that coats the hair; this nifty cream doesn’t.
+- Non-waxy and non-greasy: Many hair styling products leave behind a waxy, slick residue that coats the hair.
+This nifty cream doesn’t.
 Instead, this product can give your hair a healthy sheen without it looking or feeling greasy.
-It keeps your hair light and free of added weight, and won’t leave a messy residue on your hands after application or anytime you run your fingers through it.
+It keeps your hair light and free of added weight.
+And it won’t leave a messy residue on your hands after application or anytime you run your fingers through it.

 - Concentrated: Sometimes, hair products are weak because they’re diluted and watered down to the point of being runny, ineffective messes.
 Tea tree shaping cream, however, is well concentrated.
 It is a thick, smooth cream that does nothing to dilute its ingredients, meaning it can give you the best hold and strength possible.